tobbyxy/temipete.github.io/_posts/2021-05-28-first-post.md

 tags: [statistics, genetics]
 ---

-`Ps: This post is still being written.`
+`NB: This post is still being written.`

 Here's me, opening the door into a cave of thoughts and musings.
 I hope to write constantly, developing this ability in the process.